 On a product-specific basis, we compared the adjusted weighted-average COP for the POR to the per-unit price of the comparison market sales of the foreign like product to determine whether these sales by Nan Ya had been made at prices below the COP.
-In particular, in determining whether to disregard home market sales made at prices below their COP, we examined whether such sales were made within an extended period of time in substantial quantities and at prices which permitted the recovery of all costs within a reasonable period of time, in accordance with section 773(b) of the Act.
-42 We determined the net comparison market prices for the below-cost
+In particular, in determining whether to disregard home market sales made at prices below their COP, we examined whether such sales were made within an extended period of time in substantial quantities and at prices which permitted the recovery of all costs within a reasonable period of time, in accordance with section 773(b) of the Act.44 We determined the net comparison market prices for the below-cost test by adjusting the gross unit price for all applicable movement charges, discounts, rebates, billing adjustments, direct and indirect selling expenses, and packing expenses excluding all adjustments for imputed expenses.45

-Id. at Exhibit A-3.c.
+40 Id. at Exhibit A-3.c.